mehrdadh/iCalendar/docs/CHROME_STORE_DESCRIPTION.md

 How It Works 🚀

 1. Click the extension icon
-2. Drag and drop an .ics file (or click to browse)
+2. Drag and drop an .ics or .vcs file (or click to browse)
 3. Review the event details
 4. Select which calendar to add it to
 5. Click "Add to Calendar"